 Having an itinerary is a big deal, even for some frequent Walt Disney World guests.
 Some visitors create binders, spreadsheets, and schedule every step of their day.
 People get serious and obsessive about this.
 We are not those people.
 Planning is important, but going to those lengths is unnecessarily stressful and creates unrealistic and rigid plans.
 The best laid plans often go awry, and when that inevitably happens, it can be disappointing if you’ve over-planned.

 With that said, we also recommend first-time visitors do not “wing it” for your daily itinerary.
 You don’t need to plan every movement so that there’s no spontaneity in your trip, just make sure you have at least a loose plan of what you’re going to do.
 As with most things in life, balance and moderation are key.

-We have the following flexible step by step plans for each park that cover our perfect days:
+We have the following flexible step by step plans for each park that cover our perfect days using standby-only: